 gsettings set org.gnome.desktop.interface enable-animations false

-The above command will disable the icons animation.
+The above command will disable the animation of the icon.
 If you wish to bring it back, copy & paste the following command:

 gsettings set org.gnome.desktop.interface enable-animations true

 That’s it!
 Check the “Applications” menu.
-You should no longer see the icons animation.
+You should no longer see the animation of the icons.
 Instead, you will see all the application icons appear at once.